How can I modify the storage capacity of my Storage Gateway?

 Note: These steps apply only to Volume Gateway or Tape Gateway.
 For managing FSx File Gateway or S3 File Gateway, follow the steps on maintaining a file gateway.

 Removing or decreasing storage capacity

 For disks that are allocated as upload buffer for an existing gateway, you must first shut down the gateway before removing the disk.
-After the gateway is shut down, you can remove the upload buffer disk.
+Be sure to follow the proper steps for shutting down a gateway.
+If you directly shut down the instance without following these steps, it can prevent access to your gateway for days.
+After the gateway is shut down, you can decrease the disk size or remove it.
 Then, you can allocate a new disk with the reduced upload buffer size.